NovaPlayBuild/hyperplay-docs/developer-docs/api-1/sui-blockchain/get-accounts.md

 Get the user's currently selected address

-Note that HyperPlay currently supports a single globally selected account during its connection flow.
+Note that NovaPlay currently supports a single globally selected account during its connection flow.
 In the future, multiple account addresses will be supported.

 {% tabs %}
 {% tab title="curl" %}